haskell/haskell-ide-engine/README.md

 [appveyor]: https://ci.appveyor.com/project/Bubba/haskell-ide-engine-74xec

-This project aims to be __the universal interface__ to __a growing number of Haskell tools__, providing a __full-featured and easy to query backend__ for editors and IDEs that require Haskell-specific functionality.
+This project aims to be __the universal interface__ to __a growing number of Haskell tools__, providing a __fully-featured [Language Server Protocol](https://github.com/Microsoft/language-server-protocol/blob/master/protocol.md) server__ for editors and IDEs that require Haskell-specific functionality.

-__We are currently focusing on using the [Language Server Protocol](https://github.com/Microsoft/language-server-protocol/blob/master/protocol.md) as the interface via which we talk to clients.__

 - [Haskell IDE Engine (HIE)](#haskell-ide-engine-hie)
   - [Features](#features)